aarno97/Code_Snippets/README.md

 BeautifulSoup also has really great documentation to help you learn how to do this yourself!

-## To keep an eye on prices of items at [Amazon](smile.amazon.com)
+## To keep an eye on prices of items at [Amazon](https://smile.amazon.com)

-I have recently added a new project called [PriceChecker-GitHubVersion](www.google.com).
+I have recently added a new project called [PriceChecker-GitHubVersion](https://github.com/aarno97/Code_Snippets/tree/master/PriceChecker-GitHubVersion).

 This project simply needs to be updated in a few spots and you'll be able to run a simple script to find and receive an email when a price drops during a search.

+1. At line 48, enter the email to your gmail account that you can sign into.
+2. At line 49, enter an app-specific password so that your project can login.
+3. At line 51, write the email for the email address you are wanting to send it to and the email address it is coming from.
+4. At line 57, you will see the dictionary for items you are monitoring.
+    * insert the url and original price of the item (or the price you are wanting it to drop below) in the correct format

+After that, you're all set!
+You can use a scheduler if your computer is always-on to run the script at specified intervals!

 # Future stuff will be added below this marker.